Mercy (Duffy song): Chart performance

 "I think I’m a bit all-over the place, I can't quite handle it.
 I was aiming for top 40, possibly top 10, so I can genuinely tell you I am really blown away."

 — Duffy, speaking to the Daily Post North Wales after the song reached number-one in the UK.

 "Mercy" entered the Australian ARIA Singles Chart at number 50 on the issue date of 4 May 2008, reaching a peak of 26 nearly five months later, on 14 September 2008, after staying on the chart for eighteen weeks.
 Despite its small impact on the Australian charts, the single was the 72nd-best-selling single of 2008, and was certified Platinum for sales of 70,000 copies.
 "Mercy" debuted on New Zealand's RIANZ singles chart at 40, eventually peaking at number four.
-The single was the 30th-best-selling song of 2008 in New Zealand, where the song carries Gold certification, for sales of 7,500 copies.
+The single was the 30th-best-selling song of 2008 in New Zealand, where the song was later certified double platinum, for sales of 60,000 units.

 In Europe, "Mercy" was a chart success, reaching number-one in at least eight countries in the region alone.
 In Ireland, "Mercy" proved very successful, spending two separate runs at number one in 2008.
 "Mercy" also topped the Hungarian Airplay Chart, Dutch Top 40, German Singles Chart, Greek IFPI Singles Chart, Norwegian Singles Charts, Swiss Singles Chart and the Ö3 Austria Top 40, amongst others.